 Removing Dents from Silver

 This Georg Jensen bowl arrived with the edge of the bowl dented and bent as if were dropped (left photo.)
 The edge of the bowl was restored.
 You can't even tell it happened (right photo.)
 I was very careful to remove the damage without changing the original hammered texture.
 Then the bowl was hand polished.

 This sterling gravy boat was badly dented from removal of a monogram that made the sterling silver too thin.

-If a monogram is hand engraved it is usually deep and it is best to not remove the engraving.
+If a monogram is hand engraved it is usually deep.
+It is not a good idea to remove the engraving by abrasives or polishing.
+There are two possible options.
 Adding a small plaque to cover the engraving is sometimes a viable option.
-The most expensive option is high tech laser to fill in the engraving.
+The other option is to fill in the engraving using a high tech state of the art welder which I can also do.
 The least expensive and most conservative option is to consider the monogram part of a silver object's history and provenance.

 Machine engraving is generally very shallow and can be removed more easily from sterling silver.
 Removing machine engraving from a silverplate object would require re-plating.
 An alternate option may be adding a sterling silver plaque over the engraving.